nhejazi/haldensify/README.md

 ## What’s `haldensify`?

-The `haldensify` R package is designed to provide facilities for nonparametric conditional density estimation based on the procedure proposed by Díaz and van der Laan (2011).
+The `haldensify` R package is designed to provide facilities for nonparametric conditional density estimation based on a flexible procedure proposed initially by Díaz and van der Laan (2011).
 The core of the implemented methodology involves recovering conditional density estimates by performing pooled hazards regressions so as to assess the conditional hazard that an observed value falls in a given bin over the (conditional) support of the variable of interest.
 Such conditional density estimates are useful, for example, in causal inference problems in which the *generalized propensity score* (for continuous-valued